dart-lang/site-www/src/_guides/language/numbers.md

 ## What should you do?

-In most cases, developers shouldn’t need to do anything.
+Usually, you don't need to do anything.
-Dart developers have been running the same programs across native and web platforms for years, and it has rarely been a problem.
+Dart code has been running on both native and web platforms for years, and number implementation differences are rarely a problem.
-Common, typical code behaves the same — for example, iterating through a range of small integers and indexing a list.
+Common, typical code —
+such as iterating through a range of small integers and indexing a list — behaves the same.

-For tests or assertions that compare string results, it’s useful to write them in a platform resilient manner.
+If you have tests or assertions that compare string results, write them in a platform-resilient manner.
-E.g., suppose you are testing the value of string expressions with numbers embedded:
+For example, suppose you're testing the value of string expressions that have embedded numbers:

 ```dart
 void main() {